-Zscaler’s role-based administration enables you to control what different admins can do in the Zscaler admin portal.
-You can delegate responsibilities among admins and granularly control their level of access to the admin portal to ensure they do not create conflicting policies and settings.
+Zscaler’s role-based administration enables you to control what different admins can do in the Admin Portal.
+You can delegate responsibilities among admins and granularly control their level of access to the Admin Portal to ensure they do not create conflicting policies and settings.

 To facilitate role-based administration, each admin account comprises a role and scope:

-Zscaler provides a default admin account that has full access to the admin portal and scope over the entire organization.
+Zscaler provides a default admin account that has full access to the Admin Portal and scope over the entire organization.
 This account cannot be edited or deleted.
 With role-based administration, you can add as many additional admins as necessary to meet the specific needs of your organization.
 You can also edit and delete admins as necessary at any time.
-Also, depending on their admin role and scope, configured admins can add, edit, or delete admin accounts with equal or lower rank.
+Also, depending on their admin role and scope, configured admins can add, edit, or delete admin accounts with lower rank.

-NOTE: Configuring an administrator is one of the tasks you must complete when configuring role-based administration.
-See How do I configure role-based administration? for the full list of tasks.
+Configuring an administrator is one of the tasks you must complete when configuring role-based administration.
+To learn more, see Configuring Role-based Administration.